Peternator7/strum/strum/examples/README.md

 `cargo run --example enumstring`

+## Display

+Deriving `Display` on an enum prints out the given enum.
+This enables you to perform round trip style conversions from enum into string and back again for unit style variants.
+`Display` choose which serialization to used based on the following criteria:

+1. If there is a `to_string` property, this value will be used.
+There can only be one per variant.
+2. Of the various `serialize` properties, the value with the longest length is chosen.
+If that behavior isn't desired, you should use `to_string`.
+3. The name of the variant will be used if there are no `serialize` or `to_string` attributes.

 ## EnumVariantNames

 Adds an `impl` block for the `enum` that adds a static `VARIANTS` array of `&'static str` that are the discriminant names.